Livin' on the Fault Line

 Livin' on the Fault Line is the seventh studio album by the American rock band the Doobie Brothers.
 The album was released on August 19, 1977, by Warner Bros.
 Records.
 It is one of the few Doobie Brothers albums of the 1970s which did not produce a Top 40 hit on the Billboard Hot 100 (although "You Belong to Me" was a hit as recorded by co-author Carly Simon).
-Still, the album received modest critical acclaim.
 Tom Johnston (guitar, vocals) left the band early in the sessions.
-He is listed as part of the band (appearing in the inside group photo) but appears on little or none of the actual album: he wrote and sang five songs during the sessions for the album, but they were not included on the final release.
+He is listed as part of the band (appearing in the inside group photo) but appears on little or none of the actual album.
+He wrote and sang five songs during the sessions for the album, but subsequently quit the band and withdrew his permission for the Doobie Brothers to use these songs.
 The track "Little Darling (I Need You)" is a remake of the Marvin Gaye 1966 hit.

+Reception

+Rolling Stone said, "This half-effort lacks the energy of their previous albums.
+The Doobie Brothers continue to produce smooth, adult rock (more consistently than before, in fact), but without the threat of at least a little bite, their music slips too easily into the background."